 Lac du Bonnet

 Heralded as Manitoba’s fastest growing music festival, Fire & Water is a family-friendly gathering where you will hear everything from roots to country to metal.
 See artists from Manitoba and beyond on three stages or take part in an artists workshop.
 There are trade shows, children’s programming and plenty of camping spaces so that you can enjoy the gorgeous Lac du Bonnet area, located 1 hour away from Winnipeg.
-Oh, and did we mention it also won this year’s Festival Madness competition?
+Oh, and did we mention it also won last year’s Festival Madness competition?

 Rainbow Trout Fest 🌈 🐟